PARCO: Parallel AutoRegressive Models for Multi-Agent Combinatorial Optimization: Conclusion

-We thank people in the AI4CO open research community who have contributed to RL4CO, which this work is based on.
-This work was supported by the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korean government(MSIT)[2022-0-01032, Development of Collective Collaboration Intelligence Framework for Internet of Autonomous Things].
+\paragraph{Acknowledgements} We are deeply grateful to the members of the AI4CO open research community for their invaluable contributions to \our{} and related projects, including RL4CO.
+We also thank the anonymous reviewers who greatly helped improve our paper with their constructive feedback.
+This work was supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant, funded by the Korean government (MSIT) [Grant No. 2022-0-01032, Development of Collective Collaboration Intelligence Framework for Internet of Autonomous Things]; National Research Foundation of Korea(NRF) grants funded by the Korea government(MSIT) (No. RS-2024-00410082 and No. RS-2025-00563763), and by the InnoCORE program of the Ministry of Science and ICT(N10250154).